MellianStudios/mod-encounter-logs/README.md

 ---

 ## Important info
-This module is logging raw data in structure which is not intended to be read from.
+- This module logs raw data in a format that isn't designed for direct reading.
-This module does not provide parser nor viewer/reader this is because every project has its requirements and necessities and it would be too much work for me to maintain something what most users including me would never use.
+- This module doesn't include a parser or a viewer/reader, as each project has its own specific requirements and needs.
+It would be too much effort to maintain a feature that most users, including myself, would rarely use.
+As a result, this module is not recommended for basic users and requires development skills for full utilization.
-This means that this module is NOT recommended for basic users and requires dev skills to fully utilize.
+- This module has the potential to generate vast amounts of data in the database, particularly for servers with a higher population.
+This can put significant strain on your database, storage, CPU, and network.

 ---